webrcade/webrcade-app-retro-sameboy/README.md

 ---

 The license presented above is limited to the application for [webЯcade](https://www.webrcade.com).
-The underlying [SameBoy](https://github.com/LIJI32/SameBoy) projects retain their own specific licensing.
+The underlying [SameBoy](https://github.com/LIJI32/SameBoy) project retains its own specific licensing.